poanchen/poanchen.github.io/_posts/2019-05-18-How-to-get-an-interview-with-Microsoft-and-what-is-their-interview-process-like.md

 1 X 30-60 mins Skype/Phone interview with a recruiter/experienced Software Engineer/Manager<br>
 4 X 45 mins back-to-back On-site technical interview with an experienced Software Engineer/Manager

-Let's talk about this in a chronological way,
+Let's talk about this in a chronological way, (not a real timeline)

 September 10, 2019 Apply through their [career](https://careers.microsoft.com) page.
 > Nothing to talk about here except be prepared to have a well-rounded résumé.
 Be sure to include things like "Improved the page load time by X% by doing..." instead of your job responsibility as it may sound boring.
 Recruiter from large company loves number as it shows how much impact you had.